Image Credit: Chokniti Khongchum/Shutterstock.com

 The key benefits of algae and algal fuels are listed below:

-Algae require much less land to grow when compared to other traditional row crops, such as corn.
-In addition, algae can be grown on non-arable, nutrient-poor land that does not support conventional agriculture.
+- Algae require much less land to grow when compared to other traditional row crops, such as corn.
+Also, algae can be grown on non-arable, nutrient-poor land that does not support conventional agriculture.

-Algae farms for producing biofuel can thrive without petroleum-based fertilizers, fresh water for irrigation or arable land.
+- Algae farms for producing biofuel can thrive without petroleum-based fertilizers, freshwater for irrigation of arable land.